a-sharifov/Dotnet.CosmosDB/README.md

   DatabaseName: "your_cosmosdb_database_name"
 ```
 You should replace "Endpoint", "Key", "DatabaseName" with the corresponding values from your Cosmos DB configuration.
 These settings will allow your application to connect to Cosmos DB in the Azure cloud.

+These settings can be obtained from section Keys in Cosmos DB: